apache/openejb/openejb1/README.txt

  directory is refered to in various parts of the documentation, so it's good to remeber where it is.

+ Add OPENEJB_HOME/bin directory to your PATH environment variable:

+   set PATH=%OPENEJB_HOME%/bin;%PATH%

+ or

+   export PATH=$OPENEJB_HOME/bin:$PATH

 ___________________
 Using OpenEJB
 ===================

- Now all you need to do is move to the OPENEJB_HOME directory, the directory where OpenEJB was unpacked, and type:
+ Now all you need to do is to type:

    openejb help